jerome74/RAG/charts/chromadb-init/README.md

 The script logs include the number of rows ingested and the final collection count.

 ## Re-run the initializer
-Jobs are not restarted automatically.
+deployments are not restarted automatically.
 To run again:

 1) Update a value (e.g., image.tag), then: